The Amazing Race 7: Format

-Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.
+Usually, teams who arrive last at the Pit Stop of each leg are progressively eliminated.
+On pre-determined non-elimination legs, the last arrivals are instead stripped of their provided cash and most of their possessions but able to continue the race.
+The first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

 Development and filming

 The starting line was located in the vicinity of RMS Queen Mary in front of the Aquarium of the Pacific in Long Beach, California.

 The Amazing Race 7 took place over 29 days and traveled nearly 40,000 mi.
 Filming began on November 20, 2004, and finished on December 19, 2004.
 The teams raced through ten countries, five of which were not previously visited on the series: Peru, Chile, Botswana, Turkey, and Jamaica.
 Puerto Rico, a U.S. territory in the Caribbean, was also visited for the first time.

-In this season, a change was made to the non-elimination leg penalty.
+In this season, a change was made to the penalty for arriving last on a non-elimination leg.
 In addition to being stripped of all their money and receiving no allowance for the next leg, teams were forced to surrender all of their possessions, except for their passports and the clothes they were wearing, for the remainder of the season.

-Controversy surrounded the final leg of the season when Rob and Amber and Uchenna and Joyce arrived at the airport in San Juan.
+Controversy surrounded the final leg of the season when Rob & Amber and Uchenna & Joyce arrived at the airport in San Juan.
 They were both sold tickets for a flight leaving later than one whose gate was about to close.
-While Rob and Amber managed to get on this earlier departing flight, Uchenna and Joyce were shown through the gate as the boarding corridor between the gate and airplane began to shut.
+While Rob & Amber managed to get on this earlier departing flight, Uchenna & Joyce were shown through the gate as the boarding corridor between the gate and airplane began to shut.
 After a commercial break, the boarding corridor reopened to allow Uchenna and Joyce to board.
 No explanation was given as to why the gate reopened, which led to speculation about intervention by the production staff.
 In the "Revisiting the Race" special feature on the season 7 DVD, Uchenna, Rob, and Phil Keoghan denied the accusations of intervention by the production crew.
 Uchenna described his experience of finding the same airline agent at the gate who had previously informed him that there was no earlier available flight.
 Rob described Uchenna running around frantically trying to get onto the flight, which the final edited version of the show did not portray.
-Phil cited the fact that the decision to reopen the door rested solely with the pilot, and that intervention by the production crew would have resulted in someone leaking such information out.
+Phil stated that the decision to reopen the door rested solely with the pilot, and that intervention by the production crew would have resulted in someone leaking such information out.